 - Bowing walls – The drywall and concrete in your home will absorb more water than you anticipate, especially if moisture enters your home at an unusually rapid rate.
 With that in mind, you may start to notice your walls bowing either in toward your basement or out toward the rest of your property, compromising the integrity of your home as they go.

 - Cracks in the walls and floors – Basement cracks are among the most common defects to appear in a home over time.
-At some point or another during your tenure as a homeowner, you’ll likely find yourself contending with some type of crack.
+At some point during your tenure as a homeowner, you’ll likely find yourself contending with some type of crack.
 While these cracks don’t always indicate an immediate structural breach, they can be a sign that something’s structurally wrong in your basement.
-Don’t let that problem get worse; reach out to area contractors for an inspection instead.
+Don’t let that problem get worse; reach out to area foundation experts for an inspection.

 There are some basement problems that don’t immediately reveal themselves, not one year or even five years into development.
 These problems may give themselves away via signs over time, but you’re more likely to see their greatest effects some 10 years into homeownership.
-These common, long-term basement problems include but are not limited to:
+These common, long-term basement problems include: